jiko/cyborgmanifesto/index.md

 <p>The cyborgs populating feminist science fiction make very problematic
-the statuses of man or woman, human, artefact, member of a race, individual endty, or body.
-Katie King clarifies how pleasure in reading these fictions is not largely based on idendfication.
-Students facingJoanna Russ for the first time, students who have learned to take modernist writers like James Joyce or Virginia Woolf without flinching, do not know what to make of The Adventures of Alyx or The Female Man, where characters refuse the reader's
+the statuses of man or woman, human, artefact, member of a race, individual entity, or body.
+Katie King clarifies how pleasure in reading these fictions is not largely based on identification.
+Students facing Joanna Russ for the first time, students who have learned to take modernist writers like James Joyce or Virginia Woolf without flinching, do not know what to make of The Adventures of Alyx or The Female Man, where characters refuse the reader's